segmentio/analytics-python/README.md

 ## Design

-This client uses batching to efficiently record your events in aggregate, rather than making an HTTP request every time.
+This client is non-blocking, and uses batching to efficiently record your events in aggregate, rather than making an HTTP request every time.
 This means that it is safe to use in your web server controllers, or in back-end services without worrying that it will make too many HTTP requests and slow down the system.

+This implementation uses another thread to periodically flush the queue.
+Gevent's Greenlets are used in combination with requests to guarentee efficient thread use.

 Check out the source to see how the batching, and async HTTP requests are handled.
 Feedback is very welcome!